twetch-inc/twetch-js/README.md

 npm install -g @twetch/sdk
 ```

+## Authentication

+In order to post on Twetch you will need to let Twetch know what address you will sign your data with.
+To do this you can add the address as a signing address on https://twetch.app/developer.
+Any posts signed with your address will show up as posted by your account on twetch.

-## Wallet
+# Wallet

-The sdk shipps with a simple one address wallet, however it is designed to work with any wallet.
+The sdk ships with a simple wallet, however it is designed to work with any wallet.
 Examples for popular wallets including Money Button, Relay and Handcash will be created and documented.

 The first time you use the sdk a private key will be generated and saved into a file called `.bit` at the root of your project.
-You will be prompted with an address.

-In order to post on Twetch you will need to:

-1) Copy the generated address and add it as a signing address on https://twetch.app/developer
-2) Fund your address with some BSV
+To see the path of this file run `twetch storage` after initializing the sdk.

 ## CLI Usage